Boeing/config-file-validator/README.md

 ![Custom Recursion Run](./img/custom_recursion.gif)

 #### Customize report output
 You can customize the report output and save the results to a file (default name is result.{extension}).
-The available report types are `standard`, `junit`, and `json`.
+The available report types are `standard`, `junit`, `json`, and `sarif`.
 You can specify multiple report types by chaining the `--reporter` flags.

-Providing an output file is optional, the results will be printed to stdout by default.
-To explicitly direct the output to stdout, use file path as `-`.
+You can specify a path to an output file for any reporter by appending `:<path>` the the name of the reporter.
+Providing an output file is optional and the results will be printed to stdout by default.
+To explicitly direct the output to stdout, use `:-` as the file path.

 ```
 validator --reporter=json:- /path/to/search